 Keep your veterinarian's on-call number handy in case you have any questions or concerns.

 Fortunately, dogs have been giving birth to litters of puppies for thousands of years and know instinctively what to do.
-Unfortunately, the birth doesn't always go easily and sometimes the puppies die during the process, especially in pure breeds, known for narrow birth passages.
-Prepare for a puppy birth and assist the mother dog when needed.
+Unfortunately, the birth doesn't always go easily and sometimes the puppies die during the process, especially in purebred dogs, which are known for having narrow birth passages.
+There are certain things you can do to prepare for a puppy birth and assist the mother dog when needed.